lewdry/lewdry/README.md

-Hi, I’m **Lewis**, an undercover librarian interested in woodworking and web apps.
-I'm a passionate about open data, open source and cultivating the public domain.
+Hi, I’m **Lewis**, an undercover librarian interested in woodworking and the web.
+I'm a passionate about open data and cultivating the public domain.

 I build small tools, data projects and web experiments that sit at the intersection of **tech, data and thoughtful design**.
 Sometimes reflective, sometimes playful, always intentional.